1.0. What is Zaslon?

-Zaslon operatives operated closely with their counterparts of the Iraqi intelligence services.
+Zaslon operatives worked closely with their counterparts in the Iraqi intelligence services.
 Unlike the CIA or MI6, Russian intelligence operatives didn’t have to work covertly.
 The operatives are also tasked with acquiring sensitive intelligence on Iraqi assets.

-The publication lays out 3 main focal points for the Zaslon operators:
+The publication lays out 3 main activities for the Zaslon operators:

-Aquire sensitive intelligence to later influence the Iraqi post-war government
+- Acquire sensitive intelligence to later influence the Iraqi post-war government.

-Identify and recruit an Iraqi intelligence officer and agents around the globe
+- Identify and recruit Iraqi intelligence officers and agents around the globe.

 On June 3, 2006, 2 Zaslon operators together with 3 other Embassy employees were ambushed by an armed group called themselves the “Shura Mujahadeen Council”.
 One Zaslon operator, Vitaly Titov, was shot and killed at the market in Bagdhad, while the 4 others were taken by the militants.